smikhalevski/toofast/README.md

 - [`performance`](https://developer.mozilla.org/en-US/docs/Web/API/Performance) is used to measure function execution time.
 Measurements are taken on every function call.

-- [`process.memoryUsage().heapUsed`](https://nodejs.org/api/process.html#processmemoryusagerss) is used to measure
-  memory allocated during test execution.

 - To measure performance, a function is run multiple times in batches.
 After each batch a process is idle for some time to allow garbage collection to kick in.

 - Before performance is measured a warmup run of the tested function is done.
 Warmup is always completed in a single batch.

+- [`process.memoryUsage().heapUsed`](https://nodejs.org/api/process.html#processmemoryusagerss) is used to measure
+  memory allocated during test execution.
+Results are displayed if more than 1 kB of memory was allocated.

 [API documentation is available here.](https://smikhalevski.github.io/toofast/)